 - Travel costs for studying abroad

-The principal amount is different from the total amount you'll eventually pay back, which includes interest charges over time.
+The principal amount is different from the total amount you will eventually repay, which includes interest charges accrued over the loan tenure.

-In education loans, the bank is like your parents, and your college fees are like that expensive toy!
+In education loans, the lender is like your parents, and your college fees are the expensive item you need to fund.

 How Principal Amount Works in Education Loans

-When you apply for an education loan, the bank doesn't just hand you a blank check.
-They calculate your principal amount based on:
+When you apply for an education loan, the lender calculates the principal amount based on documented costs:

 Academic Requirements:

-- Course fees as per university admission letter
+- Course fees as per the university admission and fee letter

 - Semester-wise fee structure